Phase 1 Study of IACS-010759 in Subjects with relapsed or refractory AML

 8) Age >/= 18 years.

-9) In the absence of rapidly progressing disease, the interval from prior treatment to time of initiation of IACS-010759 administration will be at least 2 weeks for cytotoxic agents and biological/immune-based therapies or at least 5 half-lives for cytotoxic/noncytotoxic agents.
+9) In the absence of rapidly progressing disease, the interval from prior treatment to time of initiation of IACS-010759 administration will be at least 2 weeks or 5 half-lives (whichever is shorter) for cytotoxic/noncytotoxic agents and biological/immune therapies, including investigational agents.
 The half-life for the therapy in question will be based on published pharmacokinetic literature (abstracts, manuscripts, investigator brochures, or drug-administration manuals) and will be documented in the protocol eligibility document.
-The use of chemotherapeutic or anti-leukemic agents is not permitted during the study with the following exceptions: (1) intrathecal (IT) therapy for subjects with controlled CNS leukemia at the discretion of the PI and with the agreement of the Sponsor.
+The use of chemotherapeutic or anti-leukemic agents is not permitted during the study with the following exceptions: (1) intrathecal therapy for subjects with controlled CNS leukemia at the discretion of the PI and with the agreement of the Sponsor.
 (2) Use of hydroxyurea for subjects with rapidly proliferative disease is allowed before the start of study therapy and for the first 2 cycles on therapy.
 These medications will be recorded in the case-report form.

 10) Women of childbearing potential must agree to use an adequate method of contraception during the study and until 3 months after the last treatment.
 Males must be surgically or biologically sterile or agree to use an adequate method of contraception during the study until 3 months after the last treatment.
 Adequate methods of contraception include: 1) Total abstinence when this is in line with the preferred and usual lifestyle of the subject.
 Periodic abstinence (e.g., calendar, ovulation, symptothermal, post-ovulation methods) and withdrawal are not acceptable methods of contraception; 2) Female sterilization (have had surgical bilateral oophorectomy with or without hysterectomy) or tubal ligation at least six weeks before taking study treatment.
 In case of oophorectomy alone, only when the reproductive status of the woman has been confirmed by follow up hormone level assessment;